mexicanminion/BountyHunt-Fabric/README.md

 - The bounty system uses diamonds as the currency.
 This can be changed to any mineral using the /bountyItemType command
 - The bounty system uses a GUI to set and claim bounties
 - An announcement will be made to the whole server when a bounty is set if the amount of diamonds is greater than the value set in the /bountyAnnouncement command (Default is 576 ingots, equivalent to 9 stack of the ingot type or 1 stack of the block type)
-- The bounty board will show all the bounties that are currently active
+- The Bounty Board will show all the bounties that are currently active
+- The Adjust Bounty GUI allows you to increase the price of a previously set bounty when the target player is online

 ### **Config file**
 This is the default config file for Bounty Hunt